Conquer your student debt. Refinance now.

 Employer tuition assistance or loan repayment

-Some employers offer tuition assistance benefits to their employees.
+Some employers offer tuition assistance benefits to their employees from eligible institutions.
 With this benefit, employers will pay up to a certain amount to help offset the cost of education.
 If you are working and your employer offers tuition assistance, you can exclude up to $5,250 of that benefit from your taxable income each year as long as it was used for eligible expenses, like tuition and fees or books.

-If your employer pays more than $5,250 for your education in a year, you’ll have to include the excess in taxable income.
+If your employer pays more than $5,250 for your higher education in a year, you’ll have to include the remaining balance in taxable income.

-In addition to helping pay for school, more employers are now offering assistance programs to employees who are repaying their student loans.
-Some employers will pay a certain amount monthly towards their employee’s student loans, helping to pay them off faster.
+In addition to helping pay for school, more employers are now offering assistance programs to employees with their student loan payments.
+Some employers will pay a certain amount monthly towards their employee’s student loan amounts, helping to pay them off faster.

 While this is a helpful benefit, it usually comes with a tax bill attached.
 In most years, any payments your employers make towards your student loans are considered taxable income to you.
 But thanks to the CARES Act, employer loan payments made through the rest of 2020 (up to $5,250) are tax-free.